broadinstitute/warp/pipelines/skylab/build_indices/BuildIndices.changelog.md

 # 2.0.1
 2023-01-19 (Date of Last Commit)

-* Added "Disk" to task runtime sections to support running on Azure
+* Added 'Disk' to task runtime sections to support running on Azure

 # 2.0.0